calypsonet/keyple-website/content/docs/developer-guide/develop-plugin.md

 ## Implement Keyple Reader
 The first step of a Keyple plugin development is the implementation of Keyple Reader Interface (org.eclipse.keyple.core.Reader).
-This implementation with use hardware's native smartcard sdk to map interface used by Keyple API.
+This implementation should use device's native smartcard reader library (or sdk package) to map interfaces used by Keyple API.

-This implementation of a local reader must be done through the extension of two abstract class provided within the sdk whose the choice depends on expected behaviour of the reader:
+This implementation of a local reader must be done through the extension of one of three abstract classes provided within the Keyple API.
+The choice depends on expected behaviour of the reader:
 * **AbstractLocalReader**: Basic abstract class to use for local reader implementation.
-* **AbstractObservableLocalReader**: This abstract class is used to manage the matter of observing card events in the case of a local reader
+* **AbstractObservableLocalReader**: extends AbstractLocalReader and is used to manage the matter of observing card events in the case of a local reader
 (ie: card insertion, card removal..).
+* **AbstractObservableLocalAutonomousReader**: extends AbstractObservableLocalReader and is used to allow the reader implementation to call back the core when card insertion and removal events occur.

+//TODO: Update
 {{< figure library="true" src="plugin-development/class/readers.png" title="Abstract classes to extends for Local Reader implementation" >}}

 Once chosen, the Abstract class must be extended by the new reader class and abstract methods must be implemented.
 Please refer to your native reader